Ryder Dodd: UCLA

-In 2024 and 2025, Dodd was named the Mountain Pacific Sports Federation (MPSF) Player of the Year.
+Dodd attended the University of California Los Angeles and played with the Water Polo team under Head Coach Adam Wright who coached UCLA men's team after 2009 through at least 2025.
+In 2024 and 2025, Dodd was named the Mountain Pacific Sports Federation Conference (MPSF) Player of the Year.
 His UCLA team won the NCAA men's water polo championship in 2024.
+In 2024, at the NCAA Championship, Dodd was voted the most valuable player at the tournament, and the same year, made the All-Tournament NCAA First Team.